uwcirg/fhir-questionnaires/README.md

      - example: "choice", "decimal", "string", "display"
      - REQUIRED.
      - Note: we ignore other directives eg item.extension.valueCodeableConcept.coding.code "drop-down".
+  - item[n].repeats
+     - example: "true"
+     - Indicates that this is a checkbox question.
+Use in combination with "type" = "choice".
   - item[n].answerOption[n]
     - item.answerOption[n].valueCoding
       - code: QuestionnaireResponse refers to this